travel germany

 • Philip Melanchthon's House, on Collegienstrasse.
 Luther's friend and fellow theologian, who contributed enormously to Lutheran doctrine.

 • An East German nostalgia museum, Haus der Geschichte, on Schlossstrasse.
-Rooms furnished in 50's, 60's and 70's DDR style.
+Rooms furnished in '50s, '60s and '70s DDR style.

 Pretty pastel-colored buildings, many from the 16th and 17th centuries, line the streets and there are a number of inviting restaurants serving hearty German cooking.
 During warmer weather, many of the restaurants have tables on the sidewalk, great for relaxing and people-watching.

-The Tourist Information Office is located at the western end of Schlossstrasse across the street from the Castle Church.
-You can get maps of the town, as well as information on all the local activities.
 This is a good pace to book a hotel if you don't have reservations.
 Open daily (except in winter).
 They also have a smaller office in front of the train station with more limited hours (closed Saturday afternoons and Sundays). www.wittenberg-information.de.

 Castle Church

 This is the famous church where Martin Luther nailed his 95 Theses to the door.
-Luther gave many of his sermons in this church and now is buried just under the pulpit.
-The church was severely damaged twice during wars in the centuries following the Reformation, but it was rebuilt each time.
+Luther gave some of his sermons in this church and now is buried just under the pulpit.

 The doors you see now were put up in the 19th century (the original wooden doors are long gone, with the Middle Ages).
 The current doors are made of bronze and are engraved with all ninety-five theses.

-It is called the Castle Church because it is part of a church-castle complex.
 The castle tower rises high above Wittenberg and you can climb the winding stone stairs for a great view of the town.
 Open daily from noon to 4:00.
 On the Schlossplatz, at the end of Schlossstrasse.

-Something cool: English services are conducted on Saturday evenings at 6 p.m., at either this church or the Town Church.
-You can sing Luther's most famous hymn, A Might Fortress is Our God in English, in the church where he sang it.
+You will be able to sing Luther's most famous hymn, A Mighty Fortress is Our God in English, in the church where he sang it.
+The hymn is sung at every English-language service.
 Check for scheduling on the website: www.wittenberg-english-ministry.com.

 Town Church

 This is a lovely old church (the Stadtkirche), very large, with its double towers reaching high above the town.
 It is just behind the Markt on Kirchplatz.
-Martin Luther preached many sermons in this church and was also married here.
-All of his children were baptized here.
-A large painting by Lucas Cranach the Elder is above the altar showing Luther receiving the cup at the Last Supper..

-Martin Luther's House
+Martin Luther's Residence

-One of the first buildings on the left on Collegienstrasse as you enter the old town is the large cloister that Martin Luther used as a home.
 The Luther family, wife and six children, and various students and visitors lived in the central part of the building.
 He was given the building by one of the aristocrats supporting his movement.

 Martin Luther was known for his rather blunt way of speaking as well as for his eloquence.
 Students were allowed to be present during these evening discussions; they took notes and later published thousands of his comments in a book called "Table Talk".
+To read a sampling of his sayings, see Martin Luther Quotes.

 Lucas Cranach's House